Lead on Purpose: How Product Managers Lead Teams to Success

 Before product managers can tackle difficult situations and effectively lead their teams to success, they need to gain knowledge.
 There are many sources of product and market knowledge: business books, analyst reports, trade rags, blogs, and the Internet.
 The volume of information is overwhelming, and keeping up sometimes seems next to impossible.
 Because knowledge is vital to leading on purpose, product managers must seek avenues for finding the knowledge that will be most useful to them and their specific needs.

-In the world of product management and marketing, one of the best sources of knowledge I have found that can be applied directly to our work is Pragmatic Marketing.
+In the world of product management and marketing, one of the best sources of knowledge I have found that can be applied directly to our work is Pragmatic Institute.
 The company provides a wide range of training and consulting geared to educating and improving the role of product managers (or product marketing managers).

 What is the best way for product managers to apply the knowledge they gain to achieve power in their position?
 Ultimately, they need to find ways to put the knowledge they acquire into action.
 This most often becomes a personal quest; no one else can do it for us.